 F-1 Visa Enrollment Requirements

 A student under an F-1 student visa must be enrolled full-time (9 hours) in the fall and spring terms.
 An F-1 student does not have to enroll during the summer if the student is eligible and intends to register for the next term.
-A new initial F-1 student who recently gained admission into the U.S. with a program start date set to begin with the summer session must enroll full time for that summer session.
-Also, international students not holding an assistantship can be enrolled in fewer than 9 hours and be considered full-time under two conditions: a) if they have completed all course work and are completed an internship integral to their degree program, b) if they have completed all course requirements and are working on their thesis/dissertation only.
-The exception under a) can be granted for one semester only, the exception under b) can be granted for multiple semesters provided the student makes progress on the thesis/dissertation.
+A new initial F-1 student who has been admitted for the summer semester must enroll full time for that summer session.
 Please contact the International Office at 512-245-7966 for more information.

 Certificate Course Work